lokijota/AdventOfCode/2024/README.md

 - Day 02: first part simple, second part just thinking of edge cases confused me.
 Not pretty code but works.
 - Day 03: simple challenge with regex
 - Day 04: counting XMAS/MAS in a map.
 First part done in a non-smart but still quick way
+- Day 05: first part very simple, used sets and pairwise.
+Second part slightly harder but the first naïve implementation of just swapping order worked well and is very fast.
+Unexpected.
+- Day 06: